liquidctl/liquidctl/docs/asus-aura-led-guide.md

 _Driver API and source code available in [`liquidctl.driver.aura_led`](../liquidctl/driver/aura_led.py)._

 __NOTE:__
-Some features of this driver are still being worked on.
-Your use of this driver indicates that you understand and accept it is a beta release.
+Some features of this driver are still being developed and/or refined.
+Your use of this driver indicates that you acknowledge it is a beta release.

-This driver supports Asus Aura USB-based lighting controllers that appear in Asus Z690 motherboards.
+This driver supports Asus Aura USB-based lighting controllers that appear in various Asus Z490, Z590, and Z690 motherboards.
 These controllers operate in either (a) direct mode or (b) effect mode. _Direct_ mode is employed by Aura Crate in Windows.
-It requires the application to send a continuous stream of commands to the controller in order to modulate the lighting on each addressable LED in each channel.
-The other mode is _effect_ mode in which the controller itself modulates the lighting on each addressable LED in each channel.
-Effect mode requires the application to send a single set of command codes to the controller in order to initiate the given effect.
-The controller handles the rest until such time that the application sends a different command set.
+It requires the application to send a continuous stream of commands to the controller in order to modulate lighting effects on each addressable LED.
+The other mode is _effect_ mode in which the controller itself modulates lighting effects on each addressable LED.
+Effect mode requires the application to issue a single set of command codes to the controller in order to initiate the given effect.
+The controller continues to process that effect until the application sends a different command.

 This driver employs the _effect_ mode (fire and forget).
 The selected lighting mode remains in effect until it is explicitly changed.
 This means the selected lighting mode remains in effect (a) on cold boot, (b) on warm boot, (c) after wake-from-sleep.